How to Transform a Thrifted Side Table with Paint (Painted Side Table Makeover Tutorial)

 Side table thrift store find

 Yep.
 Taylor is an experienced thrift store shopper, as well as a fellow creative.
 She has an eye for the potential beauty and the vision to imagine what the possibilities are.
 This is a big help to me!
-We facetimed while she went shopping.
+We Facetimed while she went shopping.
 When she found this old painted side table, we both agreed that it had great potential and got to work on some side table makeover ideas!

-Taylor and I got to work in my work space.
+Taylor and I got to work in my workspace.
 She helped me organize this small space so that everything is at our fingertips.
 Check out the post to see that process.
 How To Organize A Craft Space.

-Pro tip! always clean and wipe down furniture before starting anything!
+Pro tip!
+Always clean and wipe down furniture before starting anything!
 Prep work is just as important as final work.

 Color scheme for our diy painted end table